uuupah/11ty_neocities/src/blog/three_albums_august_2024.md

 #### japanese food isnt actually japanese food
 {% blogImage "/_assets/img/three_albums_august_2024/jp.avif" %}
 [link](https://theconversation.com/white-rice-with-side-dishes-isnt-really-traditional-japanese-food-so-where-did-we-get-this-idea-233871)
-a friend of mine wrote this piece on the perceivance of traditional japanese cuisine a month or two back and i think it's super intriguing! give it a read!
+a friend of mine wrote this piece on the perceptance of traditional japanese cuisine a month or two back and i think it's super intriguing! give it a read!

 ### anime
 #### narenare